-DRYER DUCT DISCONNECTION AND CLOGS
+DRYER DUCT CLEANING

 Dryer vent cleaning is necessary to ensure that line of ductwork is clear of debris such as highly flammable dryer lint or other debris to reduce the risk of fire.
 If your dryer is not drying clothes properly, there are a couple of things you can do before calling a professional.
 First of all identify where your dryer vents to the outside and check for obvious clogs in the vent.
 This may not be so easy if you’re living in an apartment or townhome, but we have some advice for you too.